Practical advice on ISO 9001:2015 Clause 7.1.6

 DO's

-- Do introduce a mentoring scheme.
-This can be part of the induction and training of new recruits or of persons transferred to new positions.
-Just make sure that it's only good habits that are passed on – choose the mentors carefully.
+• Do introduce a mentoring scheme.
+This can be part of new recruits' induction and training or persons transferred to new positions.
+Just ensure that it's only good habits passed on – choose the mentors carefully.

-- Do record shared-knowledge in a database.
-The data concerned is likely to be of most use to those involved in research, design and development activities.
+• Do record shared knowledge in a database.
+The data will likely benefit those involved in research, design, and development activities.
 Consider how you can make it most readily available and accessible to them.

 DON’T's

-- Don’t presume that you know it all.
-Just because you’ve fully specified your products and services, and have a set of procedures that have proven themselves adequate over a number of internal audit cycles does not mean you have no need for more thorough documentation.
+• Don’t presume that you know it all.
+Just because you’ve fully specified your products and services and have a set of procedures that have proven themselves adequate over several internal audit cycles does not mean you do not need more thorough documentation.

-- Don’t forget to make your database of information searchable.
-If people can’t easily find useful information, they tend to ignore it.
+• Don’t forget to make your database of information searchable.
+If people can’t easily find helpful information, they tend to ignore it.

 ISO 9001 Courses mage map.
-Click on any course you are interested in to see the full course overview.
+Click on any course you want to see the complete course overview.

 Related Articles